 The Dominator is a best-seller for a variety of reasons.
 However, the massive backboard, while regulation size, can take up too much space, so it’s not a great choice if you have a smaller driveway or patio.
 The height-adjustable design allows people of all ages to enjoy a game of hoops, however, the system can only be raised or lowered using seven height options.
 This can be very limiting for some people.
 So, if you’re looking for an in-ground hoop system just for the kids, this NBA style model may be overkill, however, the adult b-ball players in the home will definitely fall in love.

-In-Ground Basketball Hoops Buyer’s Guide
+Basketball Hoops for a Pro-Quality Home Court Buyer’s Guide

 Having a large driveway, or a patio that you can use as your home basketball court is a dream for many players.
 But if you’re tight on space, then an in-ground system is not the best option.
 Additionally, if you rent your home instead of owning it, then your landlords may not allow you to install this type of system since it’s permanent.